robotzero1/maix-image-classifier/README.md

-# Sipeed MaixPy Star Wars Character Classification Model
+# Sipeed MaixPy Star Wars Character Detection Training
-Create and train a Star Wars character classification model with Maixhub.
-Using the online model training you can create a model for either object classification or detection.
+Train an image classification model with Maixhub to detect characters from Star Wars.
+Using online model training you can create a model for either object classification or detection.

 ![results](https://user-images.githubusercontent.com/60509953/106311191-0892f600-6265-11eb-9a53-b60bb8c28444.jpg)